Bitcoin buying guide

 Step 2 - Make the payment

-This screen presents all the details you need in order to make an bank transfer from your bank account.
+This screen presents all the details you need in order to make an bank transfer from your bank account, however the details can potentially change on every trade so make sure you are using the correct ones.

 You will need to log into your online banking with whatever bank you use (e.g. Halifax, Santander) and make a transfer.
 This will usually be under a heading like Make a funds transfer or Pay a person.
 This page tells you what sort code, account number and name this payment is going to, and it also provides the reference.
 It is essential that you copy and paste this reference into the Reference box in your online banking.